Prem-minister/helloprem/README.md

 <br>

 ## About the website
-I would like to give some credits to  [brittanychiang.com](https://brittanychiang.com)
+Here, I would like to thank and give credit to [brittanychiang.com](https://brittanychiang.com) as I got a lot of inspiration from her personal website.

 <br>